 EMAIL US.
 If you have already made a reservation,

-A 'stones throw' from Multnomah Falls, this addition is convenient to add or
+A 'stones throw' from Multnomah Falls, this addition is convenient to

-the inner workings of this magnificent dam.
+in the fish hatchery and view the inner workings of this magnificent

 Built in the 1930s during the Great Depression, the lock & dam is the oldest